googleapis/python-aiplatform/README.rst

 Datasets
 ^^^^^^^^
-Vertex AI provides managed tabular, text, image, and video datasets.
+Gemini Enterprise Agent Platform provides managed tabular, text, image, and video datasets.
 In the SDK, datasets can be used downstream to train models.

 To create a tabular dataset: